marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

 ## Future Improvements
 We can improve this project in the future trying several options.
 For example in the AutoML experiment we can extend the training job time for the experiment and also we can specify the models which can be used for Experiments under Blocked model.
 In the Hyperdrive experiment, we can test another algorithms like XGBoost in order to get the best hyperparameters.
 Also we can add more steps for the pipeline, for example a step to do standarization and normalization of the variables.
 Finally I would recommend get an explanation of the model in order to explain the most important variables and also we can use the Fairness SDK to make an analysis if the model is getting bias for a certain variable like gender for example.

+ At the end we can also do some Standout Suggestions such as convert the model into ONNX format and deploy the model using IoT Edge in order to demonstrate all the knowledge from this Nanodegree.

 ## Screen Recording
 Finally I recorded a screencast that shows the entire process of the Capstone Project.